Snowflake-Labs/sfquickstarts/site/devlabs/ingestion_real_time_cdc_with_hvr.md

 ![HVR_InitializeChannel-image](assets/HVR_InitializeChannel.png)

-## STEP 4: Initial Data Load and Location Synchronization
+## Step 4: Initial Data Load and Location Synchronization

 When replicating data in near real time, an initial data load is used to synchronize both the source and target to a point